Work Package 3 – Rehabilitation of poorly performing established broadleaf plantations

-- A comprehensive literature review will be conducted, making use of the internet and available abstracts databases.
-The British library Document Supply service and inter-library loans will be extensively used to obtain hardcopies of the literature.
+- A comprehensive literature review was conducted, making use of the internet and available abstracts databases.
+The British library Document Supply service and inter-library loans was extensively used to obtain hardcopies of the literature.

-- All literature collected will be entered into a database (EndNote) and filed.
+- All literature collected was entered into a database (EndNote) and filed.

-- A review of unpublished work undertaken in Ireland will be carried out
+- A review of unpublished work undertaken in Ireland was carried out

-- NATFOREX database will be interrogated to source any existing national trials to visit
+- NATFOREX database was interrogated to source any existing national trials to visit

 WP3b – Establish trial sites